CONSUMER SENTIMENT TRACKER

 Spending & Saving Considerations

-Half of Canadian consumers saved their spare cash in July and over a third used it to pay down debts.
+Half of Canadian consumers saved their spare cash in April and over a third used it to pay down debts.
 The next most popular options were vacation/ travel, home repairs/ improvement, or investing.
-Consumers continue looking for ways to save, as well—they’re shopping on sale, using coupons/discount codes when possible, and cooking at home.
+Consumers continue looking for ways to save, as well—they’re cooking at home, shopping on sale, and using coupons/discount codes when possible.

 Financial Outlook Score

-Canadian consumers feel worse about their future finances than they did last month, erasing some of the gains made in June.
-Thinking about one year from now, 27% of Canadian consumers think their household finances will be better, 52% think they’ll be the same, and 21% think they’ll be worse.
+Canadian consumers feel worse about their future finances than they did last month.
+Thinking about one year from now, 25% of Canadian consumers think their household finances will be better, 49% think they’ll be the same, and 26% think they’ll be worse.

 About the tracker